inspirehep/author.xml/README.md

 in author.xml.

 ### INSPIRE ID Number for an individual
-The HEPNAMES database may be utilized to find the right ID for an individual.
+The [INSPIRE Authors](https://inspirehep.net/authors) database (also known as HEPNames database) may be used to find the correct ID for an individual.
 The INSPIRE ID Number will be on the author’s record page.

+ + If an individual does not have an INSPIRE ID Number and
+    - has an entry in [INSPIRE Authors](https://inspirehep.net/authors)
+        - a number will be assigned upon 'update' of the record.
+    - does not have an entry in [INSPIRE Authors](https://inspirehep.net/authors)
+        - ask the individual to [submit a record](https://inspirehep.net/submissions/authors) for him/herself.
+An INSPIRE ID number will be assigned automatically.

-If the individual has an entry in HEPNAMES, but not an INSPIRE ID Number, a number will be assigned upon 'update' of the record.
-If the individual is not in HEPNAMES, you can simply ask the individual to add a record for him/herself.
+If the individual has an entry in [INSPIRE Authors](https://inspirehep.net/authors), but doesn't have an INSPIRE ID Number, a number will be assigned upon 'update' of the record.
+If the individual is not in [INSPIRE Authors](https://inspirehep.net/authors), you can simply ask the individual to add a record for him/herself.
 An INSPIRE ID number will be assigned automatically.

 ### ORCID identifier
 The [ORCID](https://orcid.org/) identifier comes highly reccommended as author identifier to use - all authors are encouraged to [register](https://orcid.org/register) for this individually.
 This persistent digital identifier distinguishes a researcher from every other researcher.
 While INSPIRE-IDs are author identifiers used internally by INSPIRE, **ORCIDs are used across disciplines, institutions, funders, research platforms, and publishers**.